mortonwi/yellGame/README.md

 This game mode uses the two buttons on the Circuit Playground Express.
 One is labeled as A and the other is B.
 - To start, make sure the switch is in the 'Multiplayer' direction.
 - Each player should then pick a button that they will be (either A or B).
-- Then the players will determine who will go first (Rock, Paper, Scissors is a good option to determine this).
+- Then the players will determine who will go first (Rock, Paper, Scissors is a good way to decide this).
 - The player that is going first will press their button.
 This will start a 'Ready Set Go' color pattern.
 - After the 'Ready Set Go' color pattern, the player has 4 seconds to make as much noise as possible.
 - Their score will then be displayed in a very similar fashion to the singleplayer target indication.